LiuzLab/SPA_STOCSY/README.md

 ## Input format

-The input file takes multiple NMR samples as columns.
+- The input file takes multiple NMR samples as columns.
 With the first column specified as a list of chemical shift values.

-'ppm  sample1 sample2'
+- The NMR samples are highly recommended to get normalized on integral.